 It was during this time of reconsidering the role of context in psychological well-being, that the residential community was introduced as a site and a source for mental health consultation.
-Consultation models proposed interventions for the community (Bronfenbrenner, 1979).
+Consultation models proposed interventions for each level of community (Bronfenbrenner, 1979) including the residential community.
 This orientation toward community within the mental health field brought a renewed interest and inquiry into characteristics of community life.